Wayne Maki

+Early life

 Maki was born in Sault Ste.
 Marie, Ontario, and he was of Finnish descent.
 He broke into professional hockey in 1964 with the St. Louis Braves of the Central Hockey League (CPHL), and joined the Chicago Black Hawks at left wing for the 1967–68 season, playing the year with his older brother Chico.

+Pro career

 Maki was claimed by the St. Louis Blues in 1969.
-In a preseason game on September 21, 1969, Maki and Boston Bruins defenceman "Terrible" Ted Green engaged in a bloody, violent stick-swinging fight; Green was hit in the head and suffered a fractured skull and a brain injury.
+In a preseason game on September 21, 1969 in Ottawa Ontario, Maki and Boston Bruins defenceman "Terrible" Ted Green engaged in a bloody, violent stick-swinging fight; Green was hit in the head and suffered a fractured skull and a brain injury.
 Maki and Green were both charged with assault as a result of the incident, the first time NHL players faced charges as a result of on-ice violence; both were acquitted.
 Maki was suspended by the NHL for 30 days.
 Maki was eventually sent down to the Buffalo Bisons of the American Hockey League (AHL).
 Later commentators have rated Maki's attack as one of the most vicious attacks in league history.

 The Vancouver Canucks claimed Maki in the 1970 NHL Expansion Draft.
 The feisty winger caught on with the team and became one of the franchise's first stars, being among the team's leading scorers both of his full seasons with the team.
 Maki played two-and-a-half seasons with Vancouver until being diagnosed with brain cancer in December 1972.
+He died on May 12, 1974 at the age of 29.

+Legacy

-He died on May 12, 1974, aged 29.
-The Canucks unofficially retired his number 11 jersey until Mark Messier, who had worn number 11 with the Edmonton Oilers and New York Rangers, joined the team in 1997.
+Chris Oddleifson wore the number 11 for Vancouver for the latter end of the 1973-74 season before changing his number.
+The Canucks unofficially retired Maki's number 11 jersey until Mark Messier, who had worn number 11 with the Edmonton Oilers and New York Rangers, joined the team in 1997.
 The Canucks allowed Messier to wear the number over the protest of Maki's family.
+After Messier left the team in 2000, no player has worn the number 11 since for Vancouver.

 Maki's NHL career statistics were: 246 games played, 57 goals, 79 assists, 136 points, and 184 penalty minutes in regular season play, and two games played, one goal, no assists, one point, and two penalty minutes in the playoffs.